Careers and employability

 The general and academic skills acquired on our courses are welcomed by a broad spectrum of employers including:

-- international organisations (for example the UN and the EU);
+- international organisations such as the United Nations (UN) and the European Union (EU)

 - non-governmental organisations.

 Please see our individual course and programme information for more details about career opportunities.

 - BSc International Disaster Management and Humanitarian Response

 - MSc International Disaster Management